Localization Cost: Maximizing Global Reach While Avoiding Excessive Spending

 Plan Localization Early in Product Design

-• Preparing UI for CJK typography and RTL mirroring (Arabic)
+• Preparing your UI layout for CJK and RTL languages (e.g., Arabic)

-• Plan space for longer text, different currencies, and date formats
+• Allowing room for longer text, currency differences, and date formats

 Actionable Steps to Build a Localization Budget That Actually Scales